SinisterSpatula/Gpi/README.md

 ### Done.

-This repository is outdated, after performing the above, please  see the new repository here: https://github.com/SinisterSpatula/Gpi2/
+After performing the above

+The newest source code of this project is located here: https://github.com/SinisterSpatula/Gpi2/